Doctorate (PhD) in Population Health

 EDJOC, Rj, B.Sc.
 (Ottawa), M.Sc/Beh.
 NeuroScience Spec.
 (Ottawa/Carleton), Ph.
 D (Ottawa)

-Rj completed his PhD in 2012.
+Dr. Rj Edjoc completed his PhD in 2012.
 His doctoral work examined the process and benefits of smoking cessation in patients with cerebrovascular disease through a comprehensive research program.
-He is currently a consulting epidemiologist at the Public Health Agency of Canada in the department of Social Determinants and Science Integration Directorate.
-He is examining the key drivers in health status, indirect and direct economic costs to informal caregivers of neurological family members.
+He is currently a consulting epidemiologist at the Director General Military Personnel Research and Analysis (DGMPRA) section at the Department of National Defense.
+In this capacity he is examining the interaction between Military and Civilian personnel and how it relates to performance, retention in the armed forces, relationship quality and overall health of employees.

 FITZPATRICK, Elizabeth, B.E.S.
 (Laval), M.Sc.
 (McGill), Ph.
 D (Ottawa)